padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 ### Test Case 3.
 Serial Gateway - Region `map2`

 A serial gateway sender funnels region events through a single Geode server in the local cluster to a gateway receiver in the remote Geode cluster.
 All other servers configured with the same gateway replicate the region events but do not send them to the gateway receiver.
 They remain standby until a failover occurs in which time one of them assumes the sender responsibility.
-For this reson, we should limit the number of gateway servers to a small number.
+For this reson, we should limit the number of serial gateway servers to a small number.

 For our test case, only the first two (2) servers are preconfigured with a serial gateway.
 You can change the number of serial gateway servers by editing the `bin_sh/setenv.sh` file as follows.